hboyd2003/Matebook-X-Pro-2018/README.md

 This unlock/mod uses [SmokelessRuntimeEFIPatcher](https://github.com/hboyd2003/SmokelessRuntimeEFIPatcher)(SREP) which uses the `SREP_Config.cfg` to patch the BIOS.
 [SmokelessRuntimeEFIPatcher](https://github.com/hboyd2003/SmokelessRuntimeEFIPatcher) is a (unsigned) EFI binary and can be ran using any standard method.

+The mod should be compatible with different BIOS versions as long as the SetupUtilityApp DXE has not changed.
+I have tested it with 1.30 and 1.37.
+Using Inysde's H20 EZE, you can compare a BIOS version to know if the DXE has changed or simply try running it.

 The `SREP_Config.cfg` file must be in the root of the drive where [SmokelessRuntimeEFIPatcher](https://github.com/hboyd2003/SmokelessRuntimeEFIPatcher) is ran from.

 To boot from a USB drive: